PaulSlocum/3dplayer/README.md

 # 3dplayer
 ### 3D WebGL mp3 player using THREE.js and Web Audio API.

 In early development -- most of the buttons now work, but needs some adjustments for mobile.
-Works on iPad.

 [Link to working project demo page](https://paulslocum.github.io/3dplayer/)